Sabreen-Parveen/Py-Browser/README.md

 ## Milestones to be achieved:
 1. Create an address bar.
-2. Change the name of the browser to Py-Browser
+2. Change the name of the browser to Py-Browser.

 ## Checkpoints:
 1. Learn how to use git and do a basic PR.